PetBali/liqd-glossary/README.rst

     smaller entities such as methods or even individual proposal.

 idea collection (German: Ideensammlung)
-    An idea collection is typically structured as a process for collecting ideas.
+    An idea collection is typically structured as a process for collecting ideas, e.g. Kiezkasse, Bürgerhaushalt, ISEK.

 About this document
 ===================